Urine collection techniques in infants and children with suspected urinary tract infection

 - University of Connecticut School of Medicine

 The procedures for obtaining and processing urine samples in children are reviewed here.
 The diagnosis, treatment, and subsequent evaluation of urinary tract infections (UTIs) in neonates, infants, and older children are discussed separately.
-(See "Urinary tract infections in neonates" and "Urinary tract infections in infants and children older than one month: Clinical features and diagnosis" and "Urinary tract infections in infants and children older than one month: Acute management, imaging, and prognosis" and "Urinary tract infections in children: Long-term management and prevention".)
+(See "Urinary tract infections in neonates" and "Urinary tract infections in infants and children older than one month: Clinical features and diagnosis" and "Urinary tract infections in infants older than one month and young children: Acute management, imaging, and prognosis" and "Urinary tract infections in children: Long-term management and prevention".)

 The likelihood of a urinary tract infection (UTI) varies significantly in the pediatric population according to age, sex, race, circumcision status in males, and presenting signs and symptoms.
 Although clinicians may have variable thresholds for diagnostic testing, urine samples for urinalysis (dipstick and microscopic examination) and culture are generally indicated when the probability of a urinary tract infection is greater than 2 percent.
 Thus, they are appropriate in the following pediatric patients (algorithm 1A-C and table 1). (see "Urinary tract infections in infants and children older than one month: Clinical features and diagnosis", section on 'Decision to obtain'):